pseusys/SeasideVPN/viridian/reef/README.md

 # Reef

+# System achteture

+All the tests and executables were only build for x64 architecture.

 ## Take care: DNS

 If you use any DNS manager (as `resolvectl` on Linux), it is quite common that the only DNS servers you have configured are your local network DNS.